crappistmartin/crappistmartin.github.io/source/_posts/2015-04-12-heygate-viability-assessment-finally-revealed.md

 She sent it to the DVS - who were also not informed that 20% developers return had been agreed contractually.

-None of the council's planning officers could open the viability assessment: In his witness statement, Southwark's Director of Planning makes a point of saying that the VA was sent to the DVS because "none of the council's planning officers has the expertise to analyse a viability assessment"(para 41) and that the council was unable to examine the assumptions in the viability assessment because "the council's computer systems were not compatible with the version of Excel used." (para 70)
+None of the council's planning officers could open the viability assessment: In his witness statement, Southwark's Director of Planning makes a point of saying that the VA was sent to the DVS because _"none of the council's planning officers has the expertise to analyse a viability assessment"_(para 41)

+Find SBevan quote where he says it was sent directly to DVS.

+and that the council was unable to examine the assumptions in the viability assessment because "the council's computer systems were not compatible with the version of Excel used." (para 70)

 In summary: the viability assessment required a higher developer's profit than the 20% agreed contractually.
 As explained by Given the